nicholasgillespie/body-mass/docs/project/progress_log.md

 ### HTML Structure & Accessibility

 - Initiated HTML structure setup with a focus on accessibility.
-- Began development of the header, which includes navigation and an intro section to house the Body Mass Index calculator.
+- Began development of the header, which includes navigation and an intro section to house the Body Mass Index calculator component.
 - Noted minimal progress.

+## 2024-05-23 - Morning

+### Tech Watch

+- Conducted tech watch, resulting in creation of overlay and overflow CSS utility classes.

+### Header Development

+- Continued development of the header element with a focus on accessibility.
+  - Set the background for the header section.
+  - Started working on the calculator component.

+## 2024-05-23 - Afternoon

+### Header Development

+- Continued development of the calculator component with a focus on accessibility.
+  - Worked on the layout of the form elements.
+  - Styled the checkboxes and partially styled the inputs.

+#### TODO

+- Update and refine CSS variables in the root, such as `--border`.
+- Improve focus styles in the global styles for better accessibility.

 ---